-BOSSI is a statutory body which is attached to the Department of Finance and Services.
+BOSSI is a statutory body which is a related entity within the Department of Finance and Services.
 The Board has developed a service level agreement with the department to assist it to carry out its functions in regard to financial obligations, employment of staff, supply of office facilities and general support.